rianejakk/Android-MediaPipe-Pose-Classifier/README.md

-# MediaPipe Tasks Pose Landmark Detection Android Demo
+# Android MediaPipe Pose Classifier

 A slightly modified version of MediaPipe Tasks Pose Landmark Detection Android Demo repo that I took and add in the function to classify poses using Neural Network.